 1980’s brought about expansion of research into various crops.
 Work began in Alfalfa, Grapes, Tomato and began to expand into some orchard crops.
 The work beginning in Wine Grapes was pioneered by Don Grimes, Larry Williams and a host of others.
 Irrigation strategies were tested in participating wineries in the late 80’s such as Robert Mondavi.
 This research was then fine-tuned over the next decade and resulted in some very simple irrigation strategies for wineries worldwide.

-1986 – Vulnerability Curves or Percentage Loss of Conductivity (PLC-Curves) brought a new task for the Pressure Chamber.
+1986 — Vulnerability Curves or Percentage Loss of Conductivity (PLC-Curves) brought a new task for the Pressure Chamber.
 This research was spear-headed by John S. Sperry of University of Utah.
 The first vulnerability curves were done with a normal single ended Pressure Chamber.
-Ideas progressed and the developement of a “double ended” pressure chamber or a “Sperry-Chamber” helped with plants that were not flexible enough to be tested in the normal Pressure Chamber.
-For more about John S. Sperry and his research click here.
-For a first hand account by John Sperry of the history of ‘Air injection vulnerability curves’ click here.
-PMS Instrument released our commercially available Cavitaton Chamber or Sperry Chamber in 1996.
+Ideas progressed and the development of a “double ended” pressure chamber or a “Sperry-Chamber” helped with plants that were not flexible enough to be tested in the normal Pressure Chamber.
+Read more about John S. Sperry and his research here.
+Read a first hand account by John Sperry of the history of ‘Air injection vulnerability curves’.
+PMS Instrument released our commercially available Cavitation Chamber or Sperry Chamber in 1996.

 1998 — Production work in Prunes — Ken Shackel.